Strathclyde is a leading technological, international University dedicated to encouraging and supporting innovation and enterprise at all levels.

 As well as at undergraduate level where the Hunter Centre’s BA in Business Enterprise is one of the few UG degrees in entrepreneurship in the UK; academic staff also teach across postgraduate, early career researcher and executive education courses.

-- Strathclyde Entrepreneurial Network – an initiative which supports students, staff and alumni with interests in entrepreneurship.
+• Strathclyde Inspire– an initiative which supports students, staff and alumni with interests in entrepreneurship.

-- Construction of a Technology & Innovation Centre – developed with industry, the centre will bring together academics and industrialists and will be a tangible sign of the University’s enterprising ethos.
+• Technology & Innovation Centre– developed with industry, the centre brings together academics and industry to work in partnership whilst adopting the University’s enterprising ethos.

 Other websites: